secretstartups/handbook/customer-success/solutions-architects/processes/commercial/index.html.md

-**#### Other Considerations**
+#### Other Considerations

-**##### Team meetings**
+##### Team meetings

-**-** We hold our team meetings on Mondays (Americas) at 11am EST and Tuesdays (EMEA) 9.30am EST for an hour - we expect that unless we’re being asked to participate in a critical customer call that our folks attend our meetings.
+- We hold our team meetings on Mondays (Americas) at 11am EST and Tuesdays (EMEA) 9.30am EST for an hour - we expect that unless we’re being asked to participate in a critical customer call that our folks attend our meetings.

-**-** Try to be respectufl of our scheduled 1:1's meetings, though they can be more easily rescheduled in favor of customer engagement.
+- Try to be respectufl of our scheduled 1:1's meetings, though they can be more easily rescheduled in favor of customer engagement.

-**##### Focus Fridays**
+##### Focus Fridays

-**-**  [“Focus Fridays”](https://about.gitlab.com/handbook/communication/#focus-fridays) is a critical program for our Solutions Architects to focus, develop, and grow - but we have and always will be customer first so please make it clear as described above how we can help.
+-  [“Focus Fridays”](https://about.gitlab.com/handbook/communication/#focus-fridays) is a critical program for our Solutions Architects to focus, develop, and grow - but we have and always will be customer first so please make it clear as described above how we can help.

-**##### Meeting Follow up/Research**
+##### Meeting Follow up/Research

-**-** Solutions Architects need time to provide follow up with information in as near real-time as possible.
+- Solutions Architects need time to provide follow up with information in as near real-time as possible.
 We aim to minimize scheduling “back-to-back” meetings as this can compromise our ability to provide our best possible response for the customers/prospects we're supporting.